Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-UpgradetoCH-FeaturesStoredCredentials.md

 In Payeezy, the Stored Credentials are returned in the response; in Commerce Hub, they are not.
 See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) documentation for more information.

-In Commerce Hub, merchant managed scheduled transactions require the billPaymentType request element in the [additionalDataCommon object](?path=docs/Resources/Master-Data/Additional-Data.md).
+In Commerce Hub, merchant managed scheduled transactions require the `billPaymentType` request element in the [additionalDataCommon object](?path=docs/Resources/Master-Data/Additional-Data.md).

-The 'original_amount' element used for processing Discover cards in Payeezy is now 'networkOriginalAmount' in Commerce Hub and contained in the Discover object.
-Additional information on mapping stored credential elements from Payeezy to Commerce Hub can be found in the [mapping documentation](?path=docs/Resources/Guides/Payeezy/Payeezy-UpgradetoCH-TechnicalAPI.md).
+The `original_amount` element used for processing Discover cards in Payeezy is now `networkOriginalAmount` in Commerce Hub and contained in the Discover object.

 **The following elements are currently not supported in Commerce Hub:**